varunp04/Convolutional-Neural-Network/README.md

-###Convolutional Neural Network
+# Convolutional Neural Network

-I perfromed experiments on CNN to get the best possible parrameters
+I perfromed experiments on CNN to get the best possible parrameters.

+Files

+classifier.py: the network is defined in this file

+module1.py: all experimentation are donw using this file.
+Run module1.py to perfrom the experiments

-CNN design using Keras
+### CNN design using Keras

 Python provides us with the TensorFlow and Keras library which has many inbuilt algorithms.
 In this project, we will be